Free Lunch for Gait Recognition: A Novel Relation Descriptor: Related Work

 \subsection{Open-set Recognition}

-Open-set recognition (OSR) is a classification task with the additional requirement of rejecting inputs from unknown classes in the latent space \cite{openset}.
-The data labeled as `unknown' classes should be far from the `known' training classes in the latent space.
-In the area of OSR, researchers mainly use the logits from the classifier to measure the distance between `unknown' data and `known' clusters.
+Open-set recognition (OSR) is a classification task with the additional requirement of rejecting input from unknown classes in the latent space \cite{openset}.
+The data labeled as ``unknown" classes should be far from the ``known'' training classes in the latent space.
+In the area of OSR, researchers mainly use the logits from the classifier to measure the distance between ``unknown" data and ``known" clusters.
 OpenMax \cite{openset2} models all known classes by their logits as a single cluster and re-calibrates softmax scores according to the distance between input and other cluster centers.
-Several following works \cite{openset3,openset4,openset5,openset6} propose many mechanisms to improve the distance-based measures, such as data augmentation or introducing an 'other' class.
-Recent works \cite{classifier, cen2023devil} find that a good close-set classifier can directly boost the performance of open-set recognition, which prompts a reconsideration of the role of classifiers.
+Several following works \cite{openset3,openset4,openset5,openset6} propose many mechanisms to improve the distance-based measures, such as data augmentation or introducing an ``other'' class.
+Recent works \cite{classifier, cen2023devil} find that a good close-set classifier can directly boost the performance of open-set recognition, leading to a reconsideration of classifiers.

-Existing works in OSR also highlight the importance of classifiers, yet, they primarily differ from our work in two aspects: (1) The classifier in OSR is needed for `known' class classification, while we drop the concept of classification and consider training identities as our AGs ; (2) OSR emphasizes the logits of unseen classes should be far from that of `known' classes, while we advocate the discriminative capacity of logits.
+Existing works in OSR also highlight the importance of classifiers, yet they primarily differ from our work in two key aspects: (1) The classifier in OSR is needed for ``known" class classification, while we drop the concept of classification and consider training identities as our GAs ; (2) OSR emphasizes the logits of unseen classes should be far from that of ``known" classes, while we advocate the discriminative capacity of logits.
 Overall, our work proposes a brand new perspective for the usage of classifiers.